In the name of Allah, the Gracious, the Merciful

 صِيَامُ رَمَضَانَ بِعَشَرَةِ أَشْهُرٍ وَصِيَامُ السِّتَّةِ أَيَّامٍ بِشَهْرَيْنِ فَذَلِكَ صِيَامُ السَّنَةِ

-Fasting the month of Ramadan is like ten months of fasting and fasting six days of Shawwal is like two months of fasting, so those together is like fasting a year.
+Fasting the month of Ramadan is like ten months of fasting and fasting six days of Shawwal is like two months of fasting.
+Thus, they are like fasting for a year.

 Source: Ṣaḥīḥ Ibn Khuzaymah 2115, Grade: Sahih

-One of the purposes of fasting during the month of Shawwal is to continue the habit of fasting that we have developed during Ramadan.
+One of the purposes of fasting in Shawwal is to continue the good habit of fasting that we have developed during Ramadan.
+It is important to capitalize on the positive momentum we built up in the last month.
 If we do not fast any days of Shawwal, it will be much more difficult to make fasting a regular habit throughout the year.

-We should use the good habits we developed during Ramadan to begin practicing the voluntary (sunan) days of fasting, such as fasting on the days of Arafat and Ashura, fasting Mondays and Thursdays, and fasting three days in the middle of every month.
+Voluntary Sunan days of fasting we should work into our routines are fasting on the days of Arafat and Ashura, fasting Mondays and Thursdays, and fasting three days in the middle of every month.

 Abu Qatadah reported: A man came to the Messenger of Allah, peace and blessings be upon him, and he said, “What is your view about fasting on the day of Arafat?”
 The Prophet said: